geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 It is flashable.
 It looks pretty simple, but I'm hoping we don't have to do that.
 I'm hoping we can just figure out what the fast interface is and use that.
-But yeah, I think a libUSB rewrite is a good first step anyway, because if we want this to work on Mac, we're not going to have DevSG0, so...
+But yeah, I think a libUSB rewrite is a good first step anyway, because if we want this to work on Mac, we're not going to have DevSG0, so..
 The goal is Mac.
 The goal is literal drop-in anywhere.
 If you have a user-space USB, you get a GPU.